 The Astronomy faculty is committed to mentoring a diverse group of students.
-We participate in several research experiences for undergraduate student summer programs, including the UVa-Spelman Summer Research Program (http://astronomy.as.virginia.edu/research/near-field-cosmology), and the VA-NC Allicance summer programs (https://lsamp.virginia.edu).
+We participate in several research experiences for undergraduate student summer programs, including the UVA-Spelman Summer Research Program (http://astronomy.as.virginia.edu/research/near-field-cosmology), and the VA-NC Alliance summer programs (https://lsamp.virginia.edu).

 Through the Bridge Program, we will provide students an opportunity to prepare for admission to a graduate program in astronomy, astrophysics, or a closely related field.
 The Bridge Program will support post-baccalaureate students from groups that are underrepresented in astronomy and astrophysics and who have not had sufficient training and research experiences to prepare them for admission to a doctoral program.